 Is Hydrocodone a Narcotic?

-There are many drugs that contain hydrocodone, with Vicodin one of the most common.
-Despite the fact that doctors only prescribe this medication to people with severe pain caused by an injury or disease, it often times makes its way into the wrong hands.
+Hydrocodone is a prescription-only opioid that doctors prescribe to treat moderate, severe, and sometimes chronic pain.
+Many drugs contain hydrocodone, with Vicodin one of the most common.
+Despite the fact that doctors only prescribe this medication to people for pain caused by an injury or disease, it often makes its way into the wrong hands.

-An addiction to hydrocodone can occur even when a person is taking this drug under the watchful eye of a medical professional.
-When somebody decides to take the substance on their own, the chance of an addiction and subsequent issues is greater.
+A hydrocodone addiction can occur even when a person is taking this drug under the watchful eye of a medical professional.
+When somebody decides to take the substance on their own, the chance of hydrocodone addiction and subsequent issues is greater.

 Here are some signs that you or a loved one is abusing hydrocodone:

-• You are taking the drug despite the fact that it was not prescribed by a doctor
+- You are taking the drug even though it was not prescribed by a doctor

-• You take the medication for longer than what you are supposed to
+- You take the medication for longer than you are supposed to

 Signs and Symptoms of Hydrocodone Abuse

-There are many signs and symptoms of hydrocodone abuse, but some can be difficult to pinpoint as these can and will vary from one person to the next.
+There are many signs and symptoms of hydrocodone abuse, but some can be difficult to pinpoint, as they can vary from one person to the next.

 Some of the most common symptoms include: